 Committee Information for the Accessibility Advisory Committee:

-The City of Port Colborne Municipal advisory Committee for Disabled persons is dedicated to promoting equal opportunity and access for all persons, regardless of needs, to participate as fully as possible in all aspects of community life.
+The City of Port Colborne AAC is dedicated to promoting equal opportunity and access for all persons, regardless of needs, to participate as fully as possible in all aspects of community life.

 The goals of the Advisory Committee are to encourage and facilitate accessibility on behalf of all challenged persons by: